.diamonds – gTLD (Generic Top-Level Domain)

 Here are the new discussions that caught my eye in the domain community today:

-The Appraisal of HomeyCleaning.com – That’s an interesting looking thirteen-letter, two-word, .com domain, but is it good enough to have some liquid value in today’s market?
+The Appraisal of Blorx.com – That’s an interesting looking five-letter, brandable, .com domain, but is it good enough to have some liquid value in today’s market?
+What would you appraise it for?

-Amisom-Au.org sold for $19,750 – That’s not a bad domain name sales report for a nine-character, word + hyphen + acronym .org domain for five-figures.
+EnciclopediaDelEcuador.com sold for $15,251 – That’s not a bad looking domain name sales report for a twenty-two-letter, three-word, .com domain for five-figures.
 Do you think it should have sold for more or less than what it sold for?

 Comments (1)